sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

 #### Restoring Sourcegraph databases into an existing environment

-A. Stop the existing deployment by removing the frontend deployment
+A. Stop the existing deployment by removing the frontend deployment.

 ```bash
 kubectl scale --replicas=0 deployment/sourcegraph-frontend